Fundraising is in our DNA.

 Barb’s first words were “community,” “steering committee,” and “solicitation training.”
 Well, almost.
 Barb’s father chaired his first capital campaign when she was a toddler and spent the next 40 years volunteering his time with dozens of local and national organizations.
 Barb was taken not only with the fearlessness, integrity, and commitment with which her dad approached asking others for money, but also his belief that fundraising was most effective when staff and volunteers worked as a team.

 With her family legacy as a constant inspiration, Barb has sat on every side of the nonprofit table for almost three decades.
 She worked in-house as a development director and leadership gifts officer, raising $30 million for organizations serving children and families.
-As a board member, she created a strategy to raise $4 million in four months for a capital project.
 An expert in individual giving, Barb has worked with more than 50 organizations in education, arts and culture, human services, and Jewish communal life.
-Along the way, she has empowered executives, development professionals, and board members to raise more than $150 million for their communities.
+Along the way, she has empowered executives, development professionals, and board members to raise more than $175 million for their communities.

 For more information about Barb: